AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 ![Platform UI image showing the customer data fields for the One Fox destination.](../../assets/catalog/advertising/liveramp-distribution/LR_Fox_DestSpecific.png)

 * **[!UICONTROL Client]**: The name of your company/distribution account as you would like it to appear to the partner.
-Use your company name by default, but please contact your partner account rep if unsure.
-No whitespace or other special characters, please (e.g. Company_Name).
+Use your company name by default.
+If unsure, please contact your partner account representative.
+Do not use spaces or special characters (e.g. Company_Name).

 ### [!DNL Pandora] {#pandora}